FabianSchuetze/EconPDEs.jl/README.md

 # Models
-The packages solves several asset pricing models to show how `Ψct` works.
+I solve several asset pricing models to show how `Ψct` works.
 Models are coded in the folder `src/models`.
-I set the initial condition of each model to the constant `1.0` to show the robustness of the solution method.

 Open an issue or send me an email if you spot mistakes.
 Pull requests are welcome.